dreadl0ck/netcap/docs/specification.md

 ## Audit Records

 A piece of information produced by Netcap is called an audit record.
 Audit records are type safe structured data, encoded as protocol buffers.
 An audit record can describe a specific protocol, or other abstractions built on top of observations from the analyzed traffic.
 Netcap does currently not enforce the presence of any special fields for each audit record, however by convention each audit record should have a timestamp with microsecond precision.
 A record file contains a header followed by a list of length-delimited serialized audit records.
-Naming of the audit record file happens according to the encoder name and should signal whether the file contents are compressed by adding the .gz extension.
+Naming of the audit record file happens according to the decoder name and should signal whether the file contents are compressed by adding the .gz extension.

 ![](.gitbook/assets/netcap-audit-record.svg)